-If this routine is used, once a 'Start' command is issued, the speed setpoint ramps directly to the Speed setpoint's Min-Control-Speed setting at the "Speed Setpoint Rate to Min Speed" rate.
-The control's "Critical Speed avoidance" function cannot be used with this start routine.
+If this routine is used, once a 'Start' command is issued, the speed setpoint ramps directly to the Speed setpoint's Min-Control-setpoint setting at the "Speed Setpoint Rate to Min Speed" rate.
+The control's "Critical Speed avoidance" function can not be used with this start routine.